 Welcome, & thank you for taking the time to visit me and the horses I raise.
-My late husband Bruce and I begain breeding and and training paint horses in partnership in 1999.
-For 15 years we bred them for a wide variety of disciplines.
+My late husband (Dec 23, 2014) Bruce and I begain breeding and and training paint horses in partnership in 1999.
+For 18years we bred them for a wide variety of disciplines.
 Bruce & I worked together as a team to put arena basic training on our prospects to be built upon by future owners, as well as mountain and ranch experiences to give them a good foundation as solid recreation horses.

 Bruce liked hunting with horses, mountain packing, & working with problem horses.
 He shared those skills with me for 15 years and I learned alot from the man who helped me to think like a horse.